-The Sacraments are actions of God with which He shows us the love He has for his sons and daughters.
-All of them have been created (instituted) by Him, and that’s why it’s He who performs them through different means.
+The Sacraments are actions of God through which He shows us the love He has for us, His sons and daughters.
+All of the sacraments have been created (instituted) by Him, and that’s why it’s He who performs them through different means.

-And why did He give them to us?
+Why did He give the sacraments to us?
 To give us grace.
 That is to say, to give us, along with His love, the necessary strength to fight against and through the difficulties of life.
-Of course, that is, if we have a positive disposition and attitude towards wanting to please God.
+Of course, that is, if we have a positive disposition and attitude that desires to please God.

-When we’re born, we all have the first of all sins.
-It’s called original sin and it was the one committed by our first parents, Adan and Eve.
-When baptized, we are washed of that sin and (in the case of non-infants baptized after the age of reason at ~7 years old) of all those committed before receiving it, we’re made sons and daughters of God and we become a part of the Church.
-God gets very happy when the priest, while pouring holy water on the baptized one, says “I now baptize you in the name of the Father and of the Son and of the Holy Ghost”.
+When we’re born, we all have something called original sin.
+It was the one first committed by Adam and Eve.
+When baptized, we are washed of that sin and of all those committed before receiving it.
+We’re made sons and daughters of God and we officially become a part of the Church.

-This one is only received by those who have the vocation to priesthood, who in turn become the very men who can administer all of these sacraments.
-It’s a bishop who imposes his hands and prays over the new priest, consecrating him.
-The Holy Order gives a special effusion of the Holy Spirit and has a special characteristic: he who receives this sacrament will be a priest forever, his soul permanently marked and called apart by God.
+Holy Orders give a special effusion of the Holy Spirit and has a special characteristic: he who receives this sacrament will be a priest forever, his soul permanently marked and called apart by God.

 Permanent deacons and Bishops also “receive Holy Orders,” distinct in rites and duties from those of the priest, although a consecrated bishop will himself already be an ordained priest, and most priests spend a year as a transitional deacon prior to their priestly ordinations.

-This post originally appeared here for Catholic-Link Spanish.
+This post originally appeared here on Catholic-Link Spanish.
 It has been translated into English by María Isabel Giraldo.